⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 It is limited.

-Legally, it allows officers to stop you briefly to confirm or dispel suspicion.
+It allows officers to briefly stop you to confirm or dispel suspicion.

 During a detention: